Skip to content

 1 Star2 Stars3 Stars4 Stars5 Stars

-5.00/5 - 16 votes
+5.00/5 - 17 votes

 Share article

-What is a police certificate?
+What is a Police Certificate for IEC?

+A police certificate is a document issued by a government that details a person’s criminal record or states that a person has no criminal offences.
 Police certificates go by a few different names: police clearance certificates, good conduct certificates, and judicial record extracts are common names, but some countries may use a different name.

-When do I have to submit my certificate?
+When do I have to Submit my Certificate?

 Which countries do I need a certificate for?

-IRCC usually requests police certificates for any country in which you stayed for six consecutive months.
+Immigration, Refugees and Citizenship Canada (IRCC)usually requests police certificates for any country in which you stayed for six consecutive months.
 Police certificates are not required for anywhere you lived before the age of 18.

 The process for getting a police certificate varies from country to country.
 To determine the requirements for your country, simply consult the IRCC webpage.
 The following countries have special instructions you should check closely regarding police certificates: